jakubkid/laneLinesDetection/writeup.md

 Another potential improvement would be more sophisticated colour information processing.

-Finally, for video processing information about line position from previous frames could be used to filter the output.
+For video processing information about line position from previous frames could be used to filter the output.